-The Remuneration Committee of the Board of Directors is responsible for preparing the Remuneration Policy, presenting the Remuneration Policy at the General Meeting of shareholders and answering any question related thereto.
-The Remuneration Committee is also responsible for preparing an amended Remuneration Policy for the Board of Directors whenever the General Meeting has opposed a Remuneration Policy or whenever substantial changes are made to an approved Remuneration Policy, which are not merely of a technical nature and which are not covered by the possibility of a temporary deviation defined in the Remuneration Policy.
+The Company's Remuneration Committee is responsible for preparing the Remuneration Policy, presenting the Remuneration Policy at the General Meeting of shareholders and answering any question related thereto.
+The Remuneration Committee is also responsible for preparing an amended Remuneration Policy for the Board of Directors whenever the General Meeting has opposed a Remuneration Policy or whenever substantial changes are made to an approved Remuneration Policy, which are not merely of a technical nature, and which are not covered by the possibility of a temporary deviation defined in the Remuneration Policy.